rbspy/rbspy/README.md

 - current thread state in the ruby interpreter.

 In addition, rbspy can either profile in a blocking or nonblocking mode.
-The latter is less accurate but does not require to stop the live process to take samples.
+The latter is less accurate but does not require rbspy to stop the live process to take samples.

 ## Documentation

 => https://rbspy.github.io